Is Mo Salah the best player in the world?

 Liverpool's new hero is closing in on Ian Rush's Liverpool record of 47 goals in a season, a feat the Kop's old darling achieved in the 1983-84 season, while he is only the fifth player in Premier League history to be involved in more than 40 goals in a single season (33 goals, 10 assists).

-With at least four games remaining before the season ends, the odds are in favor of the "Egyptian King" scoring more goals, breaking more records and having greater plaudits thrown in his direction.
+With three games remaining before the season ends, the "Egyptian King" has opportunities to score more, which could mean breaking more records and having greater plaudits thrown in his direction.

-Should he lead Liverpool to the Champions League final on May 26, against either Real Madrid or Bayern Munich, and help the Reds to a sixth European Cup he will also be mentioned in Liverpool folklore.
+Should he help the Reds beat Real Madrid in the Champions League final on May 26 and secure Liverpool a sixth European Cup he will also be mentioned in Liverpool folklore.

 But should he not even add to his scoring tally in the remainder of this season, the Egyptian's claim to being the best player in the world on current form is already a strong one.

 "He is in outstandingly good shape.
-He is a fantastic player that we are really happy to have," added Klopp after the Roma victory.
+He is a fantastic player that we are really happy to have," added Klopp after the first-leg Roma victory.

 Roma condemn 'abhorrent' behavior